-Complies - the proposal includes provisions for a new shared driveway and crossover to Crown Road to service both dwellings.
-The proposed relocation of the new driveway and crossover will have a negligible impact and will not contribute to any increase in the demand for on-street parking.
-The new driveway location results in the addition of one (1) space for a small car between the adjoining driveway to the west and the proposed new driveway for the site.
+Complies - the proposal includes provisions for a new shared driveway and crossover to Moore Road to service both dwellings.
+The proposed relocation of the new driveway and crossover will have a negligible impact and will not contribute to any increase in the demand for on-street parking (see traffic letter prepared by Traffix).
 The driveway and crossover have been designed to minimise the visual impact of the driveway in the streetscape, and thoughtfully located to ensure vehicular access to the site is efficient, safe and convenient.